- Frazier Healthcare Partners in its acquisition of TCGRx, a supplier of pharmacy packaging and automation solutions and related consumables.

 Fraud and Abuse

-- On behalf of the Hospital for Special Surgery (HSS), defeated an effort by two medical device companies to avoid paying millions in royalties based on the claim that they were prohibited from making the payments under the terms of a deferred prosecution agreement that one of the companies had entered into to avoid prosecution for alleged violations of the Anti-Kickback Statute.
-The case was resolved after the court issued an order indicating that it would grant HSS summary judgment in a forthcoming opinion.
+- Defeated an effort by two medical device companies to avoid paying millions in royalties based on the claim that they were prohibited from making the payments under the terms of a deferred prosecution agreement that one of the companies had entered into to avoid prosecution for alleged violations of the Anti-Kickback Statute.
+The case was resolved after the court issued an order indicating that it would grant the plaintiff hospital summary judgment.
 N.Y.
 Soc. for the Relief of the Ruptured and Crippled, Maintaining the Hosp. for Special Surgery v.
 Wright Med.
 Tech., Inc., No. 15 Civ.
 2871 (S.D.N.Y.).

-- Represented defendants Continuum Health Partners, Beth Israel Medical Center, and St. Luke's Roosevelt Hospital Center in a nationally watched case involving the first use of new provisions under the False Claims Act and Affordable Care Act creating liability for the retention of Medicare and Medicaid overpayments.
+- Represented the defendant hospitals in a nationally watched case involving the first use of new provisions under the False Claims Act and Affordable Care Act creating liability for the retention of Medicare and Medicaid overpayments.
 United States ex rel.
 Kane v.
 Continuum Health Partners, Inc., No. 11 Civ.
 2325 (S.D.N.Y).

 - Represented a safety net hospital in an action under the False Claims Act alleging that it exploited a flaw in the reimbursement methodology for extremely costly cases known as "outliers" to fraudulently increase its Medicare reimbursement for such cases.
 The case was resolved through a settlement at less than 5% of the government's initial demand.

-- After convincing the government not to intervene, obtained dismissal of a qui tam action against Maimonides Medical Center alleging Maimonides engaged in a decade-long conspiracy to defraud the Medicare program of tens of millions of dollars.
+- After convincing the government not to intervene, obtained dismissal of a qui tam action against an academic medical center alleging that it engaged in a decade-long conspiracy to defraud the Medicare program of tens of millions of dollars.
 United States ex rel.
 Pervez v.
 Maimonides Med.
 Ctr., 2010 WL 890236 (S.D.N.Y.
 2010).

 HIPAA and Data Privacy and Security